LesserWorks/HillelPasses/Apple/README.md

 # Apple Wallet Passes
 Sources and instructions to generate Apple wallet passes with a UID barcode on them.
+You must be on a Mac to generate passes and have Xcode installed.

-# Instructions
+## Instructions
-1. Follow the instructions [here](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/PassKit_PG/YourFirst.html) for how to download the requisite certificates from the Apple Developer portal.
+1. Follow the instructions [here](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/PassKit_PG/YourFirst.html) for how to download the requisite Pass Type ID certificate from the Apple Developer portal.
+1. Double click on the downloaded certificate to add it to Keychain Access.
+1. Double click on the certificate within Keychain Access and note what it says for the "Organizational Unit" within the "Issuer Name" section.
+For example, it may say "G4".
+1. Download the corresponding Worldwide Developer Relations intermediate certificate from [this page](https://www.apple.com/certificateauthority/) and once again add it to Keychain Access.
-2. Download and compile (with Xcode) the signpass tool from the same page.
+1. Download and compile (with Xcode) the signpass tool from [here](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/PassKit_PG/YourFirst.html).
 It makes the signing process much easier.
 The executable will be in `/Users/yourname/Library/Developer/Xcode/DerivedData/signpass-blahblah/Build/Products/Debug`
-3. Move the signpass executable to `HillelPasses/Apple`
+1. Move the signpass executable to `HillelPasses/Apple`
-4. Sign the pass with `./signpass -p HillelMealCard.pass`
+1. Make sure the `genpass.py` file is executable with `sudo chmod +x genpass.py`.
+1. Generate a single pass with an invocation like `./genpass.py ./HillelMealCard.pass "Eric Gulich" 115333333 21430888888888`.
-5. If it signed successfully, email or WhatsApp the resulting `HillelMealCard.pkpass` file.
-You can also drag it into an iPhone simulator.
+1. If it signed successfully, email or WhatsApp the resulting `*.pkpass` file.
+You can also drag it into an iPhone simulator to make sure it was made correctly